jweil8/green_rex/README.md

   ### App

-   Currently the recoomender works as a standalon app that you can run in your terminal.
+   Currently the recoomender works as a stand alone app that you can run in your terminal.
 Once you are in this repo run  app.py to see the Dash dashboard where you can query for strains.